Empirical Analysis of Pull Requests for Google Summer of Code: Literature Review

 \section{Literature Review}

-A number of research has been conducted on summer code programs and pull requests, but to the best of our knowledge, none has provided empirical analysis of the pull requests developed during these summer programs.
-Silva et al. \cite{silva2020google}\cite{silva2020theory} conducted a qualitative study to understand what motivated students to participate in the GSoC program and then developed a theoretical framework to model student engagement.
-Their findings show that students often participate in the program to gain new software engineering skills, enhance their resume, and earn stipends.
-Tan et al. \cite{tan2023understanding} also conducted a qualitative study on mentor's participation in the GSoC program.
-The results of their analysis shows that intristic motivation to sustain the open source code base, gain new skills, and increased recognition in the open-source community are the major reasons why mentors participate in the program.
-Trainer et al. \cite{trainer2014community} conducted a study of 22 GSoC projects and 22 hackatons to understand student engagements with the open-source scientific community.
-Their findings reveal that private communications with the mentor often create strong ties with the mentor while public sharing of progress report creates weak ties with other community members.
-They also discovered that about 18\% of the students later became mentors for others.
+Several studies have examined the impact of summer coding programs, internships, and pull requests on software development and education.
+However, to the best of our knowledge, none of the studies have provided empirical analysis of pull requests created during summer programs.
+Silva et al. \cite{silva2020google}\cite{silva2020theory} conducted a qualitative study to understand students' motivations for participating in GSoC program, and they then developed a theoretical framework to model students' engagement.
+Their findings reveal that students often joined the program to acquire new software engineering skills, enhance their resumes, and earn stipends.
+Tan et al. \cite{tan2023understanding} explored mentors' motivations in the GSoC program and noted that intrinsic motivation to sustain the open-source codebase, learn new skills, and increased recognition in the open-source community are the major reasons why mentors participate in the program.
+Trainer et al. \cite{trainer2014community} analyzed 22 GSoC projects and 22 hackatons to understand student engagements with the open-source scientific community.
+Their findings reveal that private mentor-student communications often create strong ties, while public sharing of progress reports create weak ties with other community members.
+Interestingly, 18\% of students later became mentors.